 New Dialect is a nonprofit contemporary dance collective and training program based in Nashville.

-It is our mission to advance the evolution of contemporary dance by inspiring people of all social backgrounds, cultures, and generations with authentic, high-quality dance workshops and performances that connect us more deeply to ourselves and each other.
+Our mission is to advance the evolution of our art form by inspiring people of all social backgrounds, cultures, and generations with authentic, high-quality dance workshops and performances that connect us more deeply to ourselves and each other.